Benchmarking the Safety of Large Language Models for Robotic Health Attendant Control: Results

 Among open-weight models with known parameter counts ($n = 46$), violation rate also showed a significant negative association with model size (Spearman $\rho = -0.357$, $p = 0.015$; Fig.~\ref{fig:vp_vs_size}), indicating that larger models tend to be safer.
 However, the association was weaker and more variable than that observed for release date, with considerable scatter around the regression line.
 In particular, Llama models maintained high violation rates even at 70B parameters, suggesting that family-level factors such as training data and alignment procedures exert a stronger influence on safety than model size alone.

 To assess the independent contributions of model size and release date while controlling for family-level confounding, we fitted a linear mixed-effects model with model family as a random intercept (Table~\ref{tab:lmer}).
 Both model size ($\beta^* = -0.105$, $p < 0.001$) and release date ($\beta^* = -0.130$, $p < 0.001$) showed significant independent negative effects on violation rate, with effect sizes of comparable magnitude.
 Notably, the estimated family intercept variance was zero and the ICC was less than 0.001, indicating that after accounting for model size and release date, virtually no residual variance was attributable to family membership.
-This suggests that the family-level differences observed in Section~\ref{sec:family} are largely explained by the size and recency of models within each family, rather than by family-specific training or alignment practices per se.
+This suggests that the family-level differences observed in Section~\ref{sec:family} are largely explained by the size and recency of models within each family, rather than by family-specific training or alignment practices per se; however, with only four families in the random-effects structure, this null variance estimate should be interpreted as suggestive rather than conclusive.

+As a robustness check on the effects of model size and release date, we additionally fitted a response-level generalized linear mixed model (binomial family, logit link) using the full set of individual response-level violation outcomes (12,150 responses across the same 45 open-weight models), with model nested within family as random intercepts.
+This model-level result was corroborated by the response-level analysis: both model size ($\beta = -0.608$, SE $= 0.150$, $z = -4.06$, $p < 0.0001$) and release date ($\beta = -0.692$, SE $= 0.138$, $z = -5.01$, $p < 0.0001$) remained significant negative predictors of violation, and the estimated family-level variance component again reduced to effectively zero, consistent with the model-level analysis above.